brownsys/paralegal-osdi-2025-artifact/README.md

 fixed-k limit.
 Both approaches limit the depth of function call stacks that will be represented in the PDG.
 Both cases use the "all crates" setup.

-Each application uses a different fixed k.
-The idea is to pick a k, that creates a graph with the same fidelity as the adaptive approach, yet one that is as small as possible, so that we observe the best possible performance for fixed-k.
-To facilitate this we pick, for each application, the maximum k that the "adaptive" setup explores.
-This guarantees both that the fidelity of "fixed-k" is at least as good as for "adaptive" *and* because of how "adaptive" chooses whether to continue exploring a call tree it is also guaranteed that this k is the smallest possible sound k.
+Each application uses a different, optimal fixed k.
+This corresponds to having an oracle which selects a k, such that we the graph is minimal but includes all policy-relevant code.
+This ensures both soundness, low false-positives and the best possible performance achievable with a fixed-k analyzer.
+In general a fixed-k approach does not have such precise oracles.
+It is intended as a the best-faith representation of a fixed-k approach and to show that even in this idealistic case, "adaptive inlining" *still* offers substantial improvements.

+We concretely use our adaptive approximation setup as the oracle, picking for each application the largest k to which it explored the graph.

 One might also suggest using a k = infinity, but as you can infer from the timeouts just in this case, most of those will not terminate.
-Hence we pick a smaller (optimal) k.
-We acknowledge that the "fixed-k" setup is unrealistic, since it relies on an oracle to pick the correct k.
-The argument is that even in this (idealistic) case, "adaptive inlining" *still* offers substantial improvements.
+Hence we pick a smaller, optimal k.

 Note on the Plume result: We run both a the buggy and fixed version of the app.
 The buggy one finished with the time shown, the fixed one time out, hence both